swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 about how to respond to out-of-band removal requests.

-We plan to consider these questions as part of the future, optional extension to the specification described in the previous section.
+We plan to consider these questions as part of the future extension to the specification described in the previous section.

 ### Binary framework distribution